 Another nature-themed attraction you can visit in Arashimaya aside from the Bamboo Forest is the Okochi Sanso Villa.
 It is a peaceful villa with vast surrounding gardens that were designed by famous actor Okochi Denjiro.

 There is a Y1000 entrance fee to the villa, though.
-But I think it is worth it because it includes a meal of a cup of Japanese hot matcha and a chewy Japanese sweet pastry.
-The meal is available in the tea house inside the villa, where you can sit under the garden trees with a view of the bamboo forest.
+But I think it is worth it because it includes a cup of Japanese hot matcha and a chewy Japanese sweet pastry.
+The meal is available in the tea house inside the villa, where you can sit under the garden trees and view the bamboo forest.
 Also, the Y1000 entrance includes a beautiful postcard as a souvenir.

 What to expect in Okochi Sanso Villa Garden

-Daijokaku, Okochi’s main house, is the first thing we can see once we enter the villa.
+Daijokaku, Okochi’s main house, is the first thing we can see when entering the villa.
 The actor’s house incorporates several styles of Japanese residential architecture like the Shinden, Shoin, and Sukiya styles.

 Okochi Sanso Villa has an open lawn area with a borrowed landscape.
 The pine trees, cherries, and Japanese maple trees surrounding the house create a vibrant atmosphere for tourists, especially during the fall season.